Aggregation over Metric Spaces: Proposing and Voting in Elections, Budgeting, and Legislation: -Dimensional Single-Winner Elections

 \begin{observation} For the application to $1$-dimensional single-winner elections, Condorcet aggregation and $L_p$ aggregation exist wrt. any compact set of alternatives $X\subseteq \mathbb{R}$.
-These aggregation rules can be efficiently computed via gradient descent schemes.
+These aggregation rules can be efficiently computed via gradient descent schemes ($L_1$ aggregation and Condorcet aggregation can also be computed in linear time, as they are equivalent to the median).
 If $X\subseteq \mathbbm{R}$ is convex then $L_p(V)$ is unique for every $1 < p \leq \infty$. \end{observation}

-While the median, $L_1(V)$, is not necessarily unique when $|V|=n$ is even, its reduced form, $\widetilde{L_1}(V) := \lim_{p\rightarrow 1} L_p(V)$, is unique on convex domains (in a similar manner to the case of $p=\infty$ presented in Section \ref{section:plurality}). $L_\infty(V)$ always exists, however it is not always unique.
-To give some more intuition for the behavior of $L_p$ aggregation, consider the extreme cases depicted in Figure~\ref{figure:plot}.
+While the median, $L_1(V)$, is not necessarily unique when $|V|=n$ is even, its reduced form, $\widetilde{L_1}(V) := \lim_{p\rightarrow 1} L_p(V)$, is unique on convex domains (in a similar manner to the case of $p=\infty$ presented in Section \ref{section:plurality}). $L_\infty(V)$ always exists, but it is not always unique.
+To get some more intuition for the behavior of $L_p$ aggregation, consider the extreme cases depicted in Figure~\ref{figure:plot}.

+\begin{corollary} For the application to $1$-dimensional single-winner elections, Condorcet aggregation and $L_p$ aggregation are not always unique.
+The reduced form $\widetilde{L_1}(V)$ is unique on convex domains. \end{corollary}